Grid Systems

-Grid Systems Corporation (stylized as GRiD) was an early portable computer manufacturer, based in United States and oriented for producing of rugged and semi-rugged machines; currently the Grid computer brand still exist as Grid Defence Systems Ltd. in United Kingdom.
+Grid Systems Corporation (stylized as GRiD) was an early portable computer manufacturer, based in the United States and oriented for the production of rugged and semi-rugged machines.
+Currently, the Grid computer brand still exists as Grid Defence Systems Ltd. in the United Kingdom.

 History

 Early history

 Grid Systems Corporation was founded in late 1979 by John Ellenby, who left his job at Xerox PARC and joined Glenn Edens, Dave Paulsen and Bill Moggridge to form one of Silicon Valley's first stealth companies.
 The company went public in March 1981.
 It was located at 47211 Lakeview Boulevard, Fremont, California, 94537.

 The "GRiD" name with the unusual lowercase "i" in the middle was the result of discussion between John Ellenby, Glenn Edens and John Ellenby's wife, Gillian Ellenby, who pushed for the final choice.
 The lowercase "i" was a note of thanks to Intel for helping in the early days.

 Sale of company and US division

 In 1988, Tandy Corporation purchased the Grid company.
 AST Computer acquired the US wing of company, and was itself later acquired by Samsung.

-Grid still produced the GRiDCASE laptops, and the first GRiDPad tablet also was released in 1989; Also a few rebranded models of another manufacturers were released, include Tandy/Victor Technologies Grid 386 (Compaq SLT clone), GRiDPad SL 2050 (Samsung PenMaster clone) and AST GRiDPad 2390 (Casio Zoomer/ Tandy Z-PDA clone).
+Grid still produced the GRiDCASE laptops, and the first GridPad tablet also was released in 1989; Also a few rebranded models of another manufacturers were released, include Tandy/Victor Technologies Grid 386 (Compaq SLT clone), GRiDPad SL 2050 (Samsung PenMaster clone) and AST GRiDPad 2390 (Casio Zoomer/ Tandy Z-PDA clone).

-Edens co-founded Waveform Corp and in 2003 joined the board of F5 Networks Inc., and John Ellenby went on to co-found the companies Agilis and augmented reality pioneer GeoVector.
+Edens co-founded Waveform Corp and in 2003 joined the board of F5, and John Ellenby went on to co-found the companies Agilis and augmented reality pioneer GeoVector.